wso2-incubator/twitter-sentiment-analysis/README.md

    Find the code in the python file _tfid.py_ in the folder _Glove_TFID_GoogleNews_ Using this method, a tweet is represented in a 500 numerical values which we reduced to 20 by using the PCA method.

-   The results of the TFIDF method once used in the machine learner are as follows
+   The accuracy of the random forest classification model generated using the machine learner using the TFIDF data set is 50.62%

 Final Results